moonworks-ai/.github/profile/README.md

 ## ✨ Hello World

-Moonworks is building proprietary **Sovereign AI** at the deep-tech layer, advancing all three core wings of AI: **text, speech, and vision**.
+Moonworks is building proprietary **Lean & Agile Frontier AI** at the deep-tech layer, advancing all three core wings of AI: **text, speech, and vision**.

 At the core, we’ve developed a paradigm-shifting pretraining method, **CAT (Composite Active Transfer)**, that **cuts compute** while enabling unprecedented agility across new languages and domains.